facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

    2. maximum perturbation per pixel is 16.

-   We do not consider untargeted attack, nor do we let the attacker choose the target label, because we believe such tasks are not realistic on the 1000 ImageNet classes.
+   We do not consider untargeted attack, nor do we let the attacker choose the target label, because we think such tasks may are not realistic on the 1000 ImageNet classes.

 2. For each (attacker, model) pair, we provide both the __error rate__ of our model, and the __attack success rate__ of the attacker, on ImageNet validation set.
    A targeted attack is considered successful if the image is classified to the target label.

-   If you develop a new robust model, please compare its error rate with our models.
+   __For Defense__, if you develop a new robust model, please compare its error rate with our models.
    Attack success rate is not a reasonable metric, because then the model can cheat by making random predictions.

-   If you develop a new attack method against our models, please compare its attack success rate with PGD.
+   __For Target Attack__, if you develop a new attack method against our models, please compare its attack success rate with PGD.
    Error rate is not a reasonable metric, because then the method can cheat by becoming untargeted attacks.